Electronika BK: BK-0010

 This model was criticized for its uncomfortable keyboard – while mechanical in nature, lack of keycaps lead to the same unsatisfactory tactile response, that was seen as unacceptable when the machine was used in home or educational settings, although such keyboard could be easily sealed fully, so this version found wide use as an industrial controller.
-Other points of criticism included the archaic FOCAL programming language supplied by default and the lack of peripherals and software.
+Other points of criticism included the FOCAL programming language supplied by default instead of the more common BASIC and the lack of peripherals and software.
 While all hardware was well-documented and easy to work with, the machine was delivered with no programming tools.

 BK-0010.01

 The follow-up version, БК-0010.01 (sometimes referred to as -0010-01), is essentially the same machine, but with a conventional full-travel keyboard and a Vilnius BASIC p-code compiler in the ROM, correcting the weakest points of its predecessor.
 While the BASIC dialect used is powerful and well-optimized (it is a scaled-down clone of MSX BASIC), the keyboard still has shortcomings.
 While it is much more comfortable to work with, the keys were prone to sticking, significant bounce and wore quickly, though a model with a further improved keyboard became available later.
 The FOCAL interpreter was not dropped but instead shipped on an external ROM cartridge that can be inserted into the Q-Bus slot.